-Did you hear Royal Caribbean is completely changing the muster drill by going with a new electronic safety drill?
+Did you hear Royal Caribbean completely changed the muster drill by going with a new electronic safety drill?

 Royal Caribbean unveiled its Muster 2.0 innovation that will allow guests to conduct the muster drill on their own via mobile devices instead of standing in a line at the muster station.